Home > Ice Cream and Frozen Treats > Strawberry Lemonade Granita Parfaits

 This post and recipe may contain affiliate links.
 Read my Disclosure Policy.

-Experience the essence of summer with these strawberry pudding and lemonade granita parfaits.
-Enjoy layers of fresh strawberry pudding crowned with effervescent frozen lemonade.
+Experience the essence of summer with these strawberry lemonade granita parfaits.
+Enjoy layers of fresh strawberry small batch pudding crowned with effervescent frozen lemonade.
 The creamy pudding perfectly complements the zesty granita, offering a refreshing delight ideal for hot days!

 Slushy lemonade granita layered on strawberry pudding in a pretty parfait glass.